Samuel951/Multi-Protocol-Playground/README.md

 I built this repo to:
 - **Learn by doing** → understand how fundamental protocols actually work at the socket/API level.
-- **Explore use cases** → see how protocols like gRPC, MQTT, and QUIC fit into modern systems.
+- **Explore use cases** → see how protocols like MQTT fit into modern systems.
 - **Prepare for HFT (High-Frequency Trading) contexts** → where low-latency networking, protocol choice, and debugging tools are crucial.
 - **Have a reusable lab** → I can extend these toys into future experiments.